-$$IDRVDD = V{DRVDD} \times C{LOAD} \times f{CLK} \times N$$

-where N is the number of output bits (22, in the case of the AD9609).
+$$I{DRVDD} = V{DRVDD} \times C{LOAD} \times f{CLK} \times N$$ where N is the number of output bits (15, in the case of the AD9649).

-This maximum current occurs when every output bit switches on every clock cycle, that is, a full-scale square wave at the Nyquist frequency of $f{\text{CLK}}/2$.
-In practice, the DRVDD current is established by the average number of output bits switching, which is determined by the sample rate and the characteristics of the analog input signal.
+This maximum current occurs when every output bit switches on every clock cycle, that is, a full-scale square wave at the Nyquist frequency of f{CLK}/2.
+In practice, the DRVDD current is established by the average number of output bits that are switching, which is determined by the sample rate and the characteristics of the analog input signal.

 Reducing the capacitive load presented to the output drivers can minimize digital power consumption.
-The data in Figure 53 was taken using the same operating conditions as those used for the Typical Performance Characteristics, with a 5 pF load on each output driver.
+The data in Figure 54 was taken using the same operating conditions as those used for the Typical Performance Characteristics, with a 5 pF load on each output driver.

-Figure 53.
-AD9609 Analog Core Power vs. Clock Rate
+Figure 54.
+Analog Core Power vs. Clock Rate

-In SPI mode, the AD9609 can be placed in power-down mode directly via the SPI port, or by using the programmable external MODE pin.
+In SPI mode, the AD9649 can be placed in power-down mode directly via the SPI port or by using the programmable external MODE pin.
 In non-SPI mode, power-down is achieved by asserting the PDWN pin high.
-In this state, the ADC typically dissipates 500 μW .
+In this state, the ADC typically dissipates $500~\mu W$.
 During power-down, the output drivers are placed in a high impedance state.
-Asserting PDWN low (or the MODE pin in SPI mode) returns the AD9609 to its normal operating mode.
+Asserting the PDWN pin (or the MODE pin in SPI mode) low returns the AD9649 to normal operating mode.
 Note that PDWN is referenced to the digital output driver supply (DRVDD) and should not exceed that supply voltage.